 The World Health Organization (WHO) needed a way for non-technical staff to generate PDF output to a consistent style—and Typefi had a solution.

 The team built a custom workflow where content can be created in a simple Word template without using Typefi Writer.
-In this presentation, Kevin Bird, Typefi Solutions Consultant, discusses this unique workflow and how it enabled the WHO to streamline production of its WHO Guidelines.
+In this presentation from the 2022 Typefi User Conference, Kevin Bird, Typefi Solutions Consultant, discusses this unique workflow and how it enabled the WHO to streamline production of its WHO Guidelines.

 “The Guidelines template [project] was identified as a use case for the WHO Transformation.
 And the WHO Transformation is the most ambitious and far reaching transformation of WHO since the organisation was established over 70 years ago.”